xtendops-developers/developers/docs/developer-onboarding.md

 Again.
 Welcome!
 We’re really looking forward to be working with you!

-## What's Next?
+### What's Next?

 Give us a head's up once you're done reading.
 We will give you a feedback form to fill up.

-You could either continue reading our whole documentation or start contributing to projects!
-Good luck!
+You might want to read Project Onboarding Guidelines first.